mbruzek/ansible-reboot-wait/README.md

 I had significant trouble getting the task to wait for boot to complete without error.
-I created this repository as the smallest example of my issue and took my questions to #ansible on irc.freenode.net.
+I created this repository as the smallest example of my issue and took my questions to the #ansible on [Freenode IRC](https://freenode.net/).

-Many thanks to [@halberom](https://github.com/halberom) for working with me to resolve the issue that is detailed below!
+Many thanks to [@halberom](https://github.com/halberom) for working with me on IRC to resolve the issue that is detailed below!

 ### TL; DR
-The `local_action` task waits for the systems to boot fails when forced to use an ssh connection, it should be "local".
+The `local_action` task failed because the playbook set "ansible_connection" to "ssh" and that forced _all_ tasks to use an ssh connection type.
+The `local_action` task should use an "ansible_connection" with value of "local" for local connection type.

 ## Problem
 I was testing Ansible with some Raspberry Pi machines and needed to reboot the systems to pick up changes that were made.

-Since a new Raspberry Pi does not have any authorized ssh keys, I configured the playbook to use ssh with the default user and password as variables.
+Since a new Raspberry Pi does not have any authorized ssh keys on the default image, I configured the playbook to use ssh with the default user and password as variables for the entire playbook.

 ```yml
 vars: